Offshore Wind Industry Faces Contract Challenges in New York, but U.S. Projects Gain Momentum

 Despite the hurdles in New York, other U.S. offshore wind projects continue to make headway.
 Some of these initiatives began construction before the U.S. Federal Reserve initiated interest rate hikes to combat inflation over a year ago.

-Projects such as U.S. energy company Avangrid's 806-MW Vineyard Wind 1 in Massachusetts and Danish energy firm Orsted's 130-MW South Fork off Rhode Island and Massachusetts remain on course to produce power by late 2023.
+Projects such as U.S. energy company 's 806-MW 1 in Massachusetts and Danish energy firm Orsted's 130-MW South Fork off Rhode Island and Massachusetts remain on course to produce power by late 2023.
 Orsted, a global leader in offshore wind, has also commenced onshore construction for its 704-MW Revolution Wind project in Rhode Island and Massachusetts, as well as the 1,100-MW Ocean Wind 1 off New Jersey.
 These projects are slated to deliver their inaugural power output in 2025.

 Add a comment